University of Montana Style Guide

 Clark Fork River

-cleanup, clean up Use "cleanup" to name or describe, "clean up" to show action: Mom supervised the cleanup.
+cleanup, clean up Use "cleanup" to name or describe, "clean up" to show action: He supervised the cleanup.
 The cleanup operation cost millions.
 He was told to clean up the mess.

 co- Keep the hyphen when forming nouns, verbs and adjectives indicating job or status: co-author, co-chair, co-worker.
 Don't use a hyphen in other cases: coed, coeducation, cooperate, coexist.

-coach Lowercase in all uses, as a job description, not a formal title: basketball coach Wayne Tinkle.
+coach Lowercase in all uses, as a job description, not a formal title: football coach Don Read.

-College of Visual & Performing Arts formerly the Schoool of Fine Arts.
-Name change effective 06/09.
-Schools within the College of Visual & Performing Arts are: the School of Theatre and Dance (formerly the Department of Drama/Dance); the School of Art; the School of Media Arts; the School of Music.
+College of the Arts and Media Formerly the College of Visual and Performing Arts.
+Name change effective June 19.
+Schools within the College of Arts and Media are: the School of Theatre and Dance; the School of Visual and Media Arts; the School of Music; and the School of Journalism.
 The people who head these departments are directors, not chairs.

 colon See Appendix A.